 - Shock wave treatment (lithotripsy) may be an option.
 This uses ultrasound waves to break up stones.
 The broken fragments then pass out along the duct.
 This is a relatively new treatment for salivary stones (although it has been used for many years to treat kidney stones).
 However, it is not done commonly.
 Sometimes shock waves are used to break up a large stone when therapeutic sialendoscopy is done to make smaller fragments which can be more easily removed.

 A salivary stone is usually a one-off event.
 After it is removed there are usually no further problems.
-However, some people develop one or more further stones at some later time.
+However, some people may develop one or more further stones at some later time.
 Sometimes several stones form in the same gland.
 An operation to remove the whole gland may be an option for people who develop recurring or multiple stones.
-(You will make enough spit (saliva) from your remaining glands if one is removed.)
+Please be aware thatYyou will still make enough spit (saliva) from your remaining glands if one is removed.

 Can recurrent stones be prevented?